mysql system database includes several

 proxies_priv table records information

 Scope columns in the grant tables contain strings.
-They are declared as shown here; the default value for each is the empty string.
+The default value for each is the empty string.
+The following table shows the number of characters permitted in each column.

 For access-checking purposes, comparisons of